 What’s better than one pumpkin?
 A stack, of course!

-But my favorite way to decorate with pumpkins in a stack is to add some fresh greenery, corn husks, or dried branches.
+However, even though I love simple, I also love to add a fun accent.
+My favorite way to decorate with pumpkins in a stack is to add some fresh greenery, corn husks, or dried branches.

 Here’s how you can decorate with pumpkins and get this look: